lorta04/zentry-challenge/bacefook/readme.md

 This frontend features a total user count on its header and two pages: analytics and user profile.

-On the analytics page, you can query with a user's name for a relationship graph showing the friends of the queried user, the users they have referred, and the user that referred the queried user.
+On the analytics page, you can query by username for a relationship graph showing the friends of the queried user, the users they have referred, and the user that referred the queried user.
 On this page, you can also query leaderboards of network strength and referral points gained by time range.

-On the user profile page, you can query with a username to retrieve their top 3 influential friends and their friends, along with those users' friend counts, referral counts, and referral points.
+On the user profile page, you can query by username to retrieve their top 3 influential friends and their friends, along with those users' friend counts, referral counts, and referral points.

 Due to time constraints, the time series requirements on the user profile page have not been implemented.